1. Add depth with a parallax effect

 4. Lay out content with horizontal cards

-A horizontal layout is a simple way to keep a design from being overcrowded.
-It also works great for the smaller, mobile screens where the design translates into a vertical scroll for related content.
+A horizontal layout is a simple way to keep a design from becoming overcrowded.
+It also works great for the smaller, mobile screens where the layout translates into a vertical scroll for related content.

 Hypergiant, a company offering advanced software solutions for companies, uses horizontal cards for some of their most important content: